AgustaWestland AW139: Further development

 In 2011, a military-configured variant, the AW139M, was revealed by AgustaWestland.
 It was promoted at the US market, including for the U.S. Air Force's Common Vertical Lift Support Program.
-The AW139M is equipped with a high definition forward-looking infrared (FLIR), self-protection system, heavy-duty landing gear, and has low thermal and acoustic signatures; a significant proportion of the equipment is sourced from American manufacturers.
+The AW139M is equipped with a high definition forward-looking infrared (FLIR), self-protection system, heavy-duty landing gear, and has low thermal and acoustic signatures.
+A significant proportion of the equipment is sourced from American manufacturers.
 Options offered include an external stores system including various armaments, armoured seats, self-sealing fuel tanks, and a full ice protection system for all-weather operations.

 The AW139 serves as the basis for AgustaWestland's wider business strategy, under which it aims to produce a standardised family of helicopters with common design features.
-The sharing of components and design philosophies is intended to simplify maintenance and training for operators; commonality also lowers the production costs.
+The sharing of components and design philosophies is intended to simplify maintenance and training for operators.
+Commonality also lowers the production costs.
 The AW139 was the first of this group, and as of 2014, it was to be joined by the larger AW149 and AW189, aimed at military and civilian customers respectively.
-Advances made in the development of new models are intended to be transferable onto existing family members, decreasing the cost of future upgrades for the AW139.Head, Elan.
-"Upward Trend."
-Vertical, 22 January 2014.
+Advances made in the development of new models are intended to be transferable onto existing family members, decreasing the cost of future upgrades for the AW139.

 In June 2010, it was announced that AgustaWestland and Rostvertol would build a manufacturing plant in Tomilino, Moscow Region, where it was initially planned to produce AW139s by 2012.
-HeliVert, a joint venture between AgustaWestland and Rostvertol, commenced domestic production of the AW139 in 2012, at which point it was planned that between 15 and 20 helicopters would be produced per year.
+HeliVert, a joint venture between AgustaWestland and Rostvertol, began domestic production of the AW139 in 2012, at which point it was planned that between 15 and 20 helicopters would be produced per year.
 The first AW139 to be assembled in Russia made its first flight in December 2012.
 In January 2013, the Russian Defense Ministry was reportedly considering placing an order for seven AW139s.
-In January 2014, HeliVert received a Certificate of Approval from the Aviation Register of the Interstate Aviation Committee to commence production of commercial AW139s.
+In January 2014, HeliVert received a Certificate of Approval from the Aviation Register of the Interstate Aviation Committee to begin production of commercial AW139s.
 In September 2014, a certificate was granted to perform comprehensive maintenance and servicing of the type at the Tomilino facility.

-During 2015, AgustaWestland unveiled an AW139 model with an increased gross weight of seven tonnes, enabling a range of 305 km while carrying 12 passengers; existing AW139s can also be rebuilt to the newer heavy-weight model.
+During 2015, AgustaWestland unveiled an AW139 model with an increased gross weight of seven tonnes, enabling a range of 305 km while carrying 12 passengers.
+Existing AW139s can be rebuilt to the newer heavy-weight model.
 This heavier airframe comes at the expense of decreased hot and high performance.
 In November 2015, AgustaWestland demonstrated a 60-minute "run-dry" test (no oil) of an AW139's main gearbox, 30 minutes greater than any other certified rotorcraft at the time.